 What is Position Trading?

 Position trading is a very long-term trading style.
 In contrast to day traders and swing traders who leave their trades open for days at most, it’s not unusual for position traders to hold to their trades for months, or even years.
-Successful position trading requires patience, discipline, and a good understanding of Forex fundamentals.
+Successful position trading requires patience, discipline and a good understanding of Forex fundamentals.

 Watch: The Basics of Forex Explained

 Market fundamentals play an increasingly important role as the time horizon lengthens and can create strong and long-lasting trends in the Forex market.
-However, this is not to say that position traders don’t rely on other types of analysis – technical analysis works as well (or even better) on longer-term timeframes just as on short-term ones.
+However, this is not to say that position traders don’t rely on other types of analysis – technical analysis works as good (or even better) on longer-term timeframes just as on short-term ones.

 Position traders trade in the direction of the underlying trend and don’t care about short-term price corrections and market noise.
 That’s why position traders need a considerable amount of capital to withstand any negative price fluctuations in the short and medium run.
 However, when trading on lower leverage, even traders who are not well-capitalized can get their feet wet in position trading.

 Interest or swap income is another major income stream of long-term traders.
-If a trader is long a high-yielding currency and shorts a low-yielding currency, the difference in the currencies’ interest rates will be credited to the trader’s account on a regular basis.
+If a trader is long a high-yielding currency and short a low-yielding currency, the difference in the currencies’ interest rates will be credited to the trader’s account on a regular basis.
 Over months, this can sum up to a considerable amount.

 Unlike short-term traders, position traders have the advantage to rely on currency correlations which work best in the long run.
 This helps in the creation of a diversified portfolio and reduces trading risk.